Renewed-Scripts/Renewed-Lib/README.md

 ## Renewed Library
 This is a collection of functions and framework intergration used for Renewed-Scripts, feel free to use it in your own scripts if you feel like or improve anything by doing a PR.

+Also thanks to Overextended for some of the bridge logic specifically the job versions from ox_inventory :)